Thomas Page, Jr., Deputy Director

 Johnna serves as the Franklin County Communications Coordinator.
 She manages all public safety communications systems coordinated by FCEM&HS including the Franklin County Radio system, Franklin County 911 database and Homeland Security Regional Communications.
 She is also a liaison to the county's Public Safety Answering Points (PSAPs), multiple communication centers and the Central Ohio Amateur Radio groups.
 Johnna brings a wealth of knowledge and expertise in public safety communications to the Agency.
 Prior to joining FCEM&HS, Johnna served as a Communications Supervisor, Training Coordinator and Dispatcher for The Ohio State University Department of Public Safety.
 She is a certified instructor with the Association of Public-Safety Communications Officials (APCO) and currently serves as the Vice President of the Ohio Chapter.
 She is also a member of the National Emergency Number Association (NENA).

-Connor Robb, Emergency Management Specialist - Planning
+Julio Reyes Gomez, Emergency Management Specialist - Planning

 614-724-0805